theLiamFC/AIAlchemy/README.md

 ### File Descriptions

-`ai_alchemy.py`: Contains the main class openAIAlchemy, which interfaces with the OpenAI API for communication.
+main.py: Orchestrates the interaction between the user and the AI assistant in the AiAlchemy class.

-`main.py`: Orchestrates the interaction between the user, ChatGPT, and the robot coding interface.
+`ai_alchemy.py`: Contains the class AIAlchemy, which provides the framework for OpenAI's AI model to interface with the user, the robot, documentation, etc.

 `serial_interface.py`: Handles all serial communication between the computer and LEGO SPIKE Prime.